nanbingxyz/mcpsvr/README.md

 [Chinese Version](./README_cn.md)

-MCPSvr is an innovative spin-off project from  [5ire](http://github.com/nanbingxyz/5ire) designed to host a decentralized directory of MCP server implementations.
+MCPSvr is an innovative spin-off project from  [5ire](http://github.com/nanbingxyz/5ire) designed to host a community-driven directory of MCP servers.
 This platform empowers developers to discover exceptional tools while offering a streamlined process for sharing their own MCP server creations.

 ## Contribution Guidelines